ub-math/exam_guides/docs/index.md

 * a computer, to access the exam
 * a smartphone or tablet equipped with a camera to access an exam Zoom meeting.

-Math Department staff members proctor the exams via your smartphone/tablet camera.
+Math Department staff members proctor the exams via students' smartphone/tablet cameras.

 <br/>